mitsuba-renderer/drjit/src/python/docstr.rst

     is isolate the inputs of :py:func:`drjit.while_loop()` and :py:func:`drjit.if_stmt()` from changes.

-    If the ``copy_map`` parameter is provided, the function furthermore registers created copies, which is useful in combination with the :py:func:`drjit.detail.uncopy()` function.

-    This function exists for Dr.Jit-internal use.
-You probably should not call it in your own application code.

-.. topic:: detail_uncopy

-    Undo a prior call to :py:func:`drjit.copy()` when the contents of a PyTree are unchanged.

-    This operation recursively traverses a PyTree ``h`` containing copies made by the functions :py:func:`drjit.copy()` and
-    :py:func:`drjit.update_indices()`.
-Whenever an entire subtree was unchanged (in the sense that the Dr.Jit array indices are still the same), the function "undoes" the change by returning the original Python object prior to the copy.

-    Both :py:func:`drjit.while_loop()` and :py:func:`drjit.if_stmt()`
-    conservatively perform a deep copy of all state variables.
-When that copy is later discovered to not be necessary, the use :py:func:`uncopy()` to restore the variable to its original Python object.

     This function exists for Dr.Jit-internal use.
 You probably should not call it in your own application code.